The Adolescent (film): Plot

 In the summer of 1939, Jean, a butcher in Paris, takes his family to a small town near Avignon for a stay with his widowed mother.
 Accompanying him is his Dutch wife Eva, and the couple's only child, twelve-year-old Marie.
 During the family's stay, Marie takes a liking to Alexandre, the thirty-year-old local doctor.
-Alexandre enjoys Marie's lively and intelligent company until one night Marie comes to the house where he lives alone and offers himself to him.
+Alexandre enjoys Marie's lively and intelligent company until one night Marie comes to the house where he lives alone and offers herself to him.
 Alexandre rejects Marie.

 Shortly after Marie undergoes her first period and is taught by her grandmother to be more careful with men.
 Her place in Alexandre's life is taken by her mother, who begins a full-blown affair with him while Jean is away helping to bring in the harvest.
 The grandmother teaches Marie that this is something which can happen, but one must not talk about it and must seek to reconcile the married couple.
 When Jean returns, Alexandre keeps his distance until the village festival where he asks Eva for a dance.
 Jean punches Alexandre and a brawl develops.
 Everything ends with the outbreak of war.

 Cast

 Release

 The film was released in France on 24 January 1979.
 It later received a release in the United States on 12 September 1982.

+On 16 March 2023, The Criterion Collection screened The Adolescent, Lumière and Lillian Gish at the Film Forum.

+In 2023, Carlotta Films sold the distribution rights to Japan, who released The Adolescent, Lumière and Lillian Gish under an umbrella name Jeanne Moreau, Filmmaker.

+In 2024, Jeanne Moreau, Filmmaker was released on Blu-ray.